Ghostbusting in the Chesapeake

 Using Figure 1, a column graph of removed fishing gear, answer the following questions.
 (Note: If your students need additional work creating their own graphs, please see Table A in the above Excel workbook for these data, which can be graphed by hand or in Excel.)

-- How many total items were removed from water during the two years of the project?
+- How many total items were removed from water during the four years of the project?

 - Of all items removed from Bay waters, which kind of item was removed in the greatest number?